tko-dev/SMARCUnityAssets/Documentation/Index.md

 :----------------------------------:|:---------------------------------------:
 ![Sidescan](Media/SSS.png)          |![FLS](Media/FLS.png)

+#### Sonar Concepts

+- **Type**: The type of sonar, one of
+  -  Multi-beam echo-sounder(**MBES**)
+     -  Emits a single beam of rays with a configurable breadth and reports back distances and angles to produce a point cloud of hits.
+  -  SideScanSonar (**SSS**)
+     -  Emits two beams at configurable tilt and breadth and reports back only distances hit.
+  -  Forward-looking sonar (**FLS**)
+     -  Emits many beams forward at configurable tilt, breadth and FOV and reports back distances and angles to produce a point cloud of hits.
 - **Beam**: A beam is a cone (or a slice of one) shaped volume where sound travels.
+Applicable to all sonar types.
 Red (Starboard) and blue (Port) bundles of lines are each a beam.
 - **Beam Breadth**: The opening angle of the conical beam.
 From one straight edge to the opposite one.
+All sonar types use this.
 The neon green angle on the red beam of SideScanSonar.
 - **Tilt**: The angle from the horizontal plane to the nearest part of a beam.
 Always positive.
+Usually used with MBES and SSS.
 The cyan curve between the black horizontal plane and the red beam in both SSS and FLS images.
 - **FOV**: Field of View.
 The side-to-side angle around the vertical axis of many beams.
+Usually used with an FLS.
 Neon green
 - **Rays**: Raycasting vectors.
 Approximation of sound propagation.
 Usually in the order of hundereds per beam.
 Placed equidistantly within a beam.
 Individual red or blue lines.

-Non-obvious configurable parameters:
+#### Sonar Configuration

 ![Sonar config](Media/SonarConfig.png)

-- **Type**: The type of sonar: Multi-beam echo-sounder(MBES), SideScanSonar (SSS) or Forward-looking sonar (FLS).
 - **Beam Breadth 3 Decibels Deg**: While the raycasts are done equidistantly, not all angles have the same return intensities.
 This is the -3dB return angle.
 Should be less than beam breadth.
 - **SideScanSonar**: These are used only if Type == SSS.
   - **Num Buckets Per Beam**: While a SSS can use thousands of rays, it usually reports a fixed number of distance buckets.
 This is that fixed number.
 Rays will be consolidated by their hit distances into these buckets.